-The College is currently developing a plan to support student learning throughout the year.
-Plans are being made to respond to a variety of scenarios where learning may be delivered through alternative approaches to support students who may be absent for extended periods of time.
-Likewise, arrangements are being made to support staff who may be unwell.
+The College developed a plan to support student learning throughout the year in response to the COVID-19 pandemic.
+Plans were being made to respond to a variety of scenarios where learning may be delivered through alternative approaches to support students who may be absent for extended periods of time.
+Likewise, arrangements have been made to support staff who may be unwell.

 We are aware of additional challenges such as fear from misinformation, and media reports of racism linked to the virus.
 We have distributed information to staff about respectful behaviour and responding to unacceptable behaviours across the College.

 Students are reminded that if they are feeling anxious or distressed about the current situation, our Student Wellbeing Team are available to support.

 Travel Restrictions and Self-Isolation